Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lorne - Anglesea among the top 25% of areas assessed nationwide

-Lorne - Anglesea has recorded approximately 50 residential property approvals each year over the past five financial years, totalling around 250 homes.
-By June 2026, 9 approvals have been granted in this financial year so far.
-On average, 2.4 people move to the area annually per new home constructed between FY-21 and FY-25, reflecting strong demand that supports property values.
-New homes are being built at an average construction cost of $892,000, indicating a focus on premium developments.
+Lorne-Anglesea has recorded approximately 50 residential property approvals annually over the past five financial years, totalling 250 homes.
+As of FY-26, 12 approvals have been recorded.
+On average, 2.4 people per year have moved to the area for each new home constructed between FY-21 and FY-25, indicating strong demand that supports property values.
+New homes are being built at an average construction cost value of $892,000, reflecting developers' focus on the premium market with high-end developments.

 Frequently Asked Questions - Development